jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Chapter 5—Clay: What Life Is, The Creator of Players Chapter 6—Scoreboard: What Evolution Is, The Editor of Players Chapter 7—What Does the Game of Life Mean
+Chapter 8—Our Base Player Nature
+Chapter 9—Spreading the Technological Soil
+Chapter 10—Planting, Building, and Playing The New Game Chapter 11—Back to Natural
+Chapter 12—Stories Vignettes

 Chapter 4—The History of Life's Evolution
 Chapter 5—Our History from Trees to Fire